Test1122th/test2/README.md

 ### Demo Project

-[Demo.ipynb](demo.ipynb) is an example of how to apply the DEGAN framework with your own time series datasets.
+[mpad_demo.ipynb](mpad_demo.ipynb) is an example of how to apply the DEGAN framework with your own time series datasets.

 To test and use the framework, you may get a local copy and run the example steps in the demo file.